falcosecurity/libs/docs/index.md

 ## Supported Syscalls Report

 Navigate to the Home of Falco Drivers Syscalls Report on the left, or click this [link](syscalls.md), or directly proceed to the supported syscalls [report](report.md).

+## Perf Continuous Monitoring

+Navigate to the Home of Falco Perf Monitoring on the left, or click this [link](perf.md).